La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Emotional interjections

-We know such interjection as **.a'o** (_I hope_).
+We know such interjections as **.a'o** (_I hope_).
 There are interjections expressing other emotional states.
-They are similar to smileys like ;-) or :-( but in Lojban we can be more specific about our emotions still remaining concise in our speech.
+They are similar to smileys like ;-) or :-( but in Lojban, we can be more specific about our emotions while still remaining concise in our speech.

 Here are examples of widely used emotional interjections:

 > **do jinga ui**
 > _You won!
 (I'm happy about that!)_